 Also on the site are community centre offices, preschool, former tennis pavilion (unoccupied), Abel Smith Street garages, sports court, and a public playground, which is also used by the preschool.

 Project timing and funding

-This is a three year design and construction project, approved in the Long Term Plan.
-It has a budget of approximately $1.2 million phased as follows:
+This project had a three-year design and construction project, approved in the Long Term Plan.
+It has a budget of approximately $1.2 million originally phased as follows:

 Community design process

 We supported a community-led design process.
 This meant allowing people who use the space to participate in plans for the site and building.
 The plans were inspired by community needs and future vision, including looking at what physical resources contribute to and support a strong and connected social environment.